HwanNorm/Stock-Market-Prediction-System/README.md

 - [ ] **Performance Optimization**: GPU acceleration for faster training
 - [ ] **Risk Models**: Advanced VaR and stress testing implementations

-## 📚 Academic Context

-This project was developed as part of the **CS313 Deep Learning for Artificial Intelligence** course (Fall 2024), representing a comprehensive application of deep learning techniques to financial markets.
-The implementation demonstrates practical skills in:

-- Time series analysis and forecasting
-- Deep learning model architecture design
-- Financial risk management principles
-- Cross-market comparative analysis
-- Production-ready system development

 ---

 **🎓 Author**: Pham Hoang Nam
-**📧 Course**: CS313 Deep Learning for Artificial Intelligence - Fall 2024
 **⭐ Star this repository if you found it helpful!**